InteLiPlan: An Interactive Lightweight LLM-Based Planner for Domestic Robot Autonomy: Methodology

 Our framework features a centralized LLM-based planner to utilize the integration and coordination between submodules.
-We provide a plug-and-play modular design to leverage state-of-the-art models across various research domains (e.g. object recognition) in a zero-shot way.
+We provide a plug-and-play modular design to leverage state-of-the-art models from different areas (e.g., object recognition) in a zero-shot way.